rstiller/slf4ts/CONTRIBUTING.md

 - Linting and formatting are enforced by [Biome](https://biomejs.dev) via the root `biome.json`; every package's `build` runs `biome check .`.
-- Tests use mocha with @testdeck and chai and run directly on the TypeScript sources via ts-node.
+- Tests use mocha with @testdeck and chai and run directly on the TypeScript sources via tsx.
 CI sets `TZ=Europe/Berlin` for reproducible results.
 - The workspace is a pnpm monorepo (`pnpm-workspace.yaml`); packages link each other via `workspace:` ranges which are rewritten on publish.